willwinberg/task-app-nuxt/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Todo
+* Task Comments as array of comments and styled chronological and pretty
 * Multiple boards
 * Vuetify styling theme
 * integrate JS date objects in all data, also fix sort by date